lemonbob/iMpress/README.md

 	iGetComponentsByName(name)
 	iWait()

-18. the in-built query methods takes a queryObject, and can query one or more of data/name/method/props
+18. the in-built query methods takes a queryObject, and can query one or more of data/name/methods/props

 ```
-{name: 'i-app', data:  {path: ['data', 'bar'], value: 'foo'}, props: {path: ['props', 'bar'], value: 'foo'}, method: myMethod }
+{name: 'i-app', data:  {path: ['data', 'bar'], value: 'foo'}, props: {path: ['props', 'bar'], value: 'foo'}, methods: myMethod }
 ```
 query params can all be defined in Arrays for multiple data/props/methods/names
 ```